protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     options): Whether or not the protocol buffer compiler should generate abstract service code based on [services definitions](#services) in C++, Java, and Python, respectively.
 For legacy reasons, these default to `true`.
-    However, as of version 2.3.0 (January 2010), it is considered preferrable for RPC implementations to provide
+    However, as of version 2.3.0 (January 2010), it is considered preferable for RPC implementations to provide
     [code generator plugins](/reference/cpp/api-docs/google.protobuf.compiler.plugin.pb)
     to generate code more specific to each system, rather than rely on the "abstract" services.